Projective characterization of higher-order quantum transformations: Types

-\paragraph{Types.}The formalism of quantum channels and operations \cite{Kraus1983} describes transformations of quantum states into quantum states, but is unable to effectively describe the transformations whose inputs and outputs are transformation themselves \cite{Chiribella2013}.
-To overcome this issue, Perinotti \cite{Perinotti2016} and Bisio \cite{Bisio2018} extended the concept of a supermap \cite{Chiribella2008,Chiribella2009} into a suitable framework to treat these general transformations of transformations, or higher-order quantum maps.
+The formalism of quantum channels and operations \cite{Kraus1983} describes transformations of quantum states into quantum states, but is unable to effectively describe the transformations whose inputs and outputs are transformations themselves \cite{Chiribella2013}.
+To overcome this issue, quantum supermaps were introduced \cite{Chiribella2008,Chiribella2009} and then Perinotti \cite{Perinotti2016} and Bisio \cite{Bisio2018} extended the concept into an axiomatic framework to classify any transformations of transformations, or \textit{higher-order quantum maps}.